Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 Intensive yoga courses are great if you want to get your qualification quickly and start teaching ASAP.
 However, you'll have to press pause on all your responsibilities, including work for the entire course duration.
 In-person courses are so intensive that there really is no time for anything else.

-Part-time in-person 200-hour yoga teacher training
+How part-time in-person 200-hour yoga teacher training works

 If an intensive course sounds too full on for you or you can’t spend several weeks away from home or work, a part-time in-person yoga trainer course may be a better fit.
 Yogis who do this type of YTTC attend a course at a studio close to where they live.
 Classes typically run on the weekends, allowing you to continue your usual full-time work schedule.